swiftlang/swift-evolution/proposals/0456-stdlib-span-properties.md

   - The underlying memory remains initialized.
   - The underlying memory is not mutated.

-Failure to keep these invariants results in undefined behaviour.
+Failure to maintain these invariants results in undefined behaviour.

 #### Extensions to `Foundation.Data`